Musa-Sina-Ertugrul/SuffixTree/README.md

-# SuffixTree
+# Trie
-example of SuffixTree
+example of Trie